canalplus/rx-player/doc/api/Buffer_Control/setMaxVideoBufferSize.md

 instead.

 <div class="warning">
-The limit set by `setMaxVideoBufferSize` is approximative, and bypassed in edge case scenarios if we dont have enough buffer because of this limitation.
+The limit set by `setMaxVideoBufferSize` is approximate, and bypassed in edge case scenarios if we don't have enough buffer because of this limitation.
 </div>

 <div class="warning">